 Looking for Help?

-Protecting teenagers and young adults from media is an impossible task nowadays with its pervasiveness on television, social media, and in print on billboards, in malls, or magazines.
+Protecting teenagers and young adults from media is an impossible task nowadays with its pervasiveness on television, social media, and in print on billboards, in malls, or in magazines.
 However, education about alcohol, its use, and the many possible consequences may aid in preventing them from using it in the first place.
 At Fort Behavioral Health, we offer drug and alcohol education, as well as a safe and nurturing space to explore recovery and relapse prevention.
-We even offer specialized programs for adolescents struggling with substance abuse disorders.
+We even offer female-only programs for adolescents struggling with substance abuse disorders.
 If you or someone you know is struggling with an addiction to drugs or alcohol, call us today at 844.332.1807.